puppetlabs/puppet-docs/source/puppet/4.2/reference/reporting_about.md

 * Every resource's status.
 * Actions Puppet took during the run, also known as events.
 * Log messages generated during the run.
-* Metrics about the run, such as its duration and resources' statuses during the run.
+* Metrics about the run, such as its duration and how many resources were in a given state.

 For detailed information about Puppet's report data, see [the Puppet report format documentation](./format_report.markdown).